seatgeek/api-support/CONTRIBUTING.md

-##Got a problem or question with the API?
+##Got a problem or question with our API?

 Please create a ticket with details of the problem, for a faster response please include: